oucs-teaching/cosc349-labs/lab02.md

 ![](https://i.imgur.com/ECeulXU.png)

 - A new window should appear that is the "monitor" of your VM, which I will also refer to as the "console window".
+- On Macs with retina displays, VirtualBox may present a microscopic window.
+You can change the window size by clicking on he little picture of a screen in the bottom toolbar of the VM's window (i.e., the one with title "ReactOS test [Running]").
+You can choose "Virtual Screen 1" and a setting like "Scale to 200%".
 - Note that VirtualBox may pop up some prompts over the top of the console window.
 You can dismiss them once or permanently by clicking on the icons at the right-hand side of the pop-ups.

 :::warning